The Shortcut

 Nintendo Switch vs Lite: price 💲

 There’s a significant price gap between the consoles.
-While the Nintendo Switch retails for $299, the Nintendo Switch Lite will cost you only $199.
-That $100 saving is nothing to sniff at and could net you a heap of games to play on your new bit of hardware.
+While the Nintendo Switch retails for $299, the Nintendo Switch Lite only costs $199.
+That $100 saving is nothing to sniff at and could net you a ton of Switch games to play on your new handheld if you opt for the Lite.

-If you’re in no rush to buy, wait for a seasonal sale.
+If you’re in no rush to buy, however, wait for a seasonal sale.
 It’s not uncommon for either console to feature during Black Friday and other discount events.
-The standard Nintendo Switch is usually sold at its normal price with a few free games thrown in, but the Nintendo Switch Lite is often put up with a straight price cut.
+The standard Nintendo Switch is usually sold at its normal price with a few free games thrown in, but the Nintendo Switch Lite often gets a straight price cut.

-Don’t expect those prices to change anytime soon.
-Nintendo president Shuntaro Furukawa last year said the company wouldn’t consider raising the consoles’ price like Sony did for the PS5.
-Hopefully that doesn’t change, and Nintendo doesn’t follow Microsoft in gearing up for a price hike.
+Don’t expect Nintendo Switch prices to change anytime soon.
+Last year, Nintendo’s president Shuntaro Furukawa said the company wouldn’t consider raising the consoles’ price like Sony did for the PS5.
+Hopefully, that doesn’t change, and Nintendo doesn’t follow Microsoft who also raised the price of the Xbox Series X.

 Nintendo Switch vs Lite: tech specs ⚙